-You study how we evolved, why we live in different sorts of societies and how we interact with one another and the environment.
-You develop insight into social and cultural difference and an understanding of the history and behaviour of your species - gaining a perspective that is invaluable to any employer.
+You study how we evolved, why we live in different sorts of society, and how we interact with both one another and the environment.
+You develop insight into social and cultural difference and an understanding of the history, behaviour, and evolution of our species - gaining a perspective that is valuable to employers in the creative industry, healthcare sector and public services to name a few.